jackmoore/autosize/readme.md

 ## Changelog

+### Version 1.10 - July 30, 2012
+* Added 'lineHeight' to the list of styles considered for size detection.

 ### Version 1.9 - June 19, 2012
 * Added 'textIndent' to the list of styles considered for size detection.
 * Added vender prefixes to box-sizing detection